authlib/joserfc/docs/en/migrations/index.rst

 Migrations
 ==========

-Here are some guides on how to migrate from other libraries to ``joserfc``.
+Here are some migration guides to help you transition from other libraries to ``joserfc``:

 .. toctree::
-   :hidden:

    authlib
    pyjwt